-The fund manager's high-grade credit process combines top down and bottom-up elements reflecting the observation that the weaker the credit quality, the more security specific risk comes to dominate overall portfolio risk.
+The fund manager's high-grade credit process combines top down and bottom up elements reflecting the observation that the weaker the credit quality, the more security specific risk comes to dominate overall portfolio risk.
 The bottom-up element focuses on the analysis of individual credits.
-The top-down element focuses on the analysis of sectors.
+The top down element focuses on the analysis of sectors.
 In order to manage risk, the high-grade portfolios combine diversification rules with a number of filters designed to help avoid downgrade and default candidates.
 Key to the Fund's credit process is the minimization of the impact from security default or downgrade.

-The following table provides information regarding the maximum credit risk exposure of the Fund's financial assets as at December 31:
+The Fund's maximum credit risk exposure as at December 31 are summarized below: